dalesgit/obsidian/notes/daily.journal.2022.09.28.md

 ### What would make today great?

-1. I tried to begin the task of writing
+1. I tried to begin the task of writing to Carolyn.
+I got bogged down, waylaid, etc. -- in part because of the complications of git / github
 2.
 3.